 Every two years Park City compares its employee compensation data with approximately 30 communities from the Wasatch Front (the Wasatch Compensation Group) and an assortment of Colorado Ski towns.
 The Technical Committee looks at job descriptions and compares with similar positions or "benchmarks" to determine market pay for any given position.
 The City Manager chooses the metrics that determine how salaries should be set and defines a threshold at which positions should be reclassified.
 The Pay Plan Committee is formed to review the benchmark data and make recommendations on positions that are not able to be benchmarked for reclassification to the City Manager.
+Due to projected revenue shortfalls, this year the recommendation is the City would not implement any pay plan increases or merit-based pay.

 Every other year during the "off year," all grades in the pay plan are set to increase by 2%.
 This budgeting practice, in place for more than two decades, is part of the City's efforts to keep salaries close to the market in budget years when a formal pay plan process is not performed.
-However, this is not a large amount, and does not keep up with the rising costs of inflation.
-The 2% grade increase for FY20 is shown below: